VitMain/lapka/README.md

 |     KiCad | KiCad project (schematics, PCB design, components)     |
 |       STL | 3D-models of case parts                                |

-Link to the current [ZMK firmware](https://github.com/braindefender/wellum/tree/master/firmware/zmk/wellum36).
+Link to the current [ZMK firmware](https://github.com/braindefender/lapka-zmk-firmware).
-Use direct pin layout, described in `wellum36_left.overlay` and `wellum36_right.overlay`.
+Use direct pin layout, described in `lapka_wellum36_left.overlay` and `lapka_wellum36_right.overlay`.

+Open GitHub Actions and find latest successful build of branch `lapka-36`.
+In that build you'll find artifact `firmware.zip`, which contain all the neccessary firmware files.

 To make debug firmware, you can change thumb-cluster buttons to something else.
 For example, F1, F2, F3 for left part of the split, and F4, F5, F6 for the other.